Resource-Rich Africa Has No Excuse To Remain Poor, Says African Development Bank President

+With partners, the Bank this month launched a $3bn Alliance for Special Agro-Industrial Processing Zones to support the development of these zones in 11 more countries.

+Resource-rich Africa has no excuse to remain poor, says African Development Bank president

-trillion worth of natural resources, 65 percent of the world's uncultivated arable land, and a vibrant youth population, Africa has no excuse to be poor, African Development Bank Group President Dr
+With $6.2 trillion worth of natural resources, 65 percent of the world's uncultivated arable land, and a vibrant youth population, Africa has no excuse to be poor, African Development Bank Group President Dr Akinwumi Adesina said on Tuesday.

 He said the continent must look inward urgently to solve its many challenges and urged citizens to hold governments accountable for poverty.

-Adesina, who won The Guardian's 'Man of the Year' Award in 2021 ( ), stressed that Africa should not be where it is today and urged its resource-rich nations to strengthen good governance, transparency, accountability, and sound management policies to turn things around.
+'Man of the Year' Award in 2021, stressed that Africa should not be where it is today and urged its resource-rich nations to strengthen good governance, transparency, accountability, and sound management policies to turn things around.

 He said considering the vast natural resources that Africa has, it must become a continent that grows inclusive and well-distributed wealth.